Call us on 0727 319 894

 Understand the Intaspordia difference

-At Intaspordia, we are committed to appropriate deployment of Ed-Tech in the classroom to ensure your child is fully immersed in their digital world and masters digital literacy skills.
-To successfully deploy learner-centered educational technology (ed-tech) that promotes digital literacy—rather than merely reinforcing teacher-centered methods—the Intaspordia classroom meets a set of tech, methodological, and structural requirements that shift control and agency from the teacher to the learner.
+At Intaspordia, we are committed to appropriate deployment of Ed-Tech in the learning space to ensure your child is fully immersed in their digital world and masters digital literacy skills.
+To successfully deploy learner-centered educational technology (ed-tech) that promotes digital literacy—rather than merely reinforcing teacher-centered methods—the Intaspordia learning spaces meet a set of tech, methodological, and structural requirements that shift control and agency from the teacher to the learner.
 These requirements are:

 Technological Requirements